michaelcale/books/books/go/0010-getting-started/010-install.md

 $ sudo apt-get install go
 ```

 Note that packages provided by Ubuntu are often outdated.
-A new version of Go is released every 6 months and Ubuntu distribution moves at slower pace.
+A new version of Go is released every 6 months but Ubuntu distribution moves at a slower pace.

-For that reason we recommend installing binary packages.
+For that reason we recommend installing the binary packages.

 ### Using binary packages

-Those instructions work on pretty much every Linux distribution:
+These instructions work on pretty much every Linux distribution:

 ```sh
 $ sudo apt-get update